 The Egg Donor & Surrogacy Program in Los Angeles, CA, is not a medical facility, but we work with the top Reproductive Endocrinologists in the country who will carefully explain the medical procedures involved in egg donation.
 In the meantime, while you are considering the process, here is a brief explanation of an egg donor’s cycle:

-Donors are expected to have 4-8 visits at the doctor’s office.
+Egg donors are expected to have 4-8 visits at the doctor’s office.
 These are usually early in the mornings and sometimes on the weekends.
 If a donor is traveling for the cycle or if the Reproductive Office is some distance from her home, she may make 2-3 of these visits at a nearby clinic.

-After being chosen, a donor makes an initial screening visit to the doctor’s office.
+After being chosen, an egg donor makes an initial screening visit to the doctor’s office.
 Her blood is drawn and tested for infections, sexually transmitted diseases, and some genetic disorders.
 An up to date PAP smear is also necessary, as well as a urine drug screen.
-The doctor will interview the donor and perform a vaginal ultrasound.
+The doctor will interview the egg donor and perform a vaginal ultrasound.
 Sometimes these visits occur on Day 3 of the menstrual cycle (the third day after bleeding begins).

 A number of vaginal ultrasounds will be performed during the cycle.
 This painless insertion of a wand into the vagina produces an ultrasound image on a screen so the doctor may monitor the growth of the donor’s eggs on her ovaries.
 Blood draws to test hormone levels and vaginal ultrasounds occur frequently during the subsequent doctor’s visits.